Mounting Insta360 Pro 2 on a Drone – Risks, Failures & Safer Alternatives

 3. What is the total financial risk of flying the Pro 2?

-If the gear falls, the loss for the camera and drone is around ₹12 lakhs ($\approx$ ₹6–7 lakhs for the camera + $\approx$ ₹5 lakhs for a suitable drone).
+If the gear falls, the loss for the camera and a suitable heavy-lift drone is around ₹12 lakhs (Source: Everse India & Tradeindia Listings).

 4. Can clients be charged extra if they insist on the Pro 2 setup?